 IN THE AIR

-Among others in 2016 there will be fantastic dusk displays from the Red Devils and O’Briens Flying Circus starring Otto The Helicopter, as well as Team Fire Flies and Aerosparx, both bringing formation flying and pyrotechnics to the evening display programme.
+Among others in there have been fantastic dusk displays from the Red Devils and O’Briens Flying Circus starring Otto The Helicopter, as well as Team Fire Flies and Aerosparx, both bringing formation flying and pyrotechnics to the evening display programme.

 RAF assets alongside the Red Arrows and Typhoon will be the Battle of Britain Memorial Flight and fantastic interactive RAF Village.

 Last seen in 2013, the Breitling Wing walkers are returning with the ever-popular Tigers Parachute Team making daily jumps from an amazing 6,000 feet freefalling at an incredible 120mph!
 Not forgetting the SallyB, Twister Duo and The Blades.